Naedri/app-hub-back/README.md

 ![ms-users](README.assets/ms-users.png)

-You can see the associated commands at the _prisma\dmbl\schema.dbml_ file.
+You can see the associated commands at the _prisma\dbml\schema.dbml_ file.

 ### Seeding the data

 After filling the _.env_ file you can fill your database with some mock users and applications (defined in _mock/_ folder).
 Then to populate this data into your database, you will have to run the following commands : `npx prisma db seed`.

-### Editing the data itselves
+### Editing the data itself

 If you want to update the database, you can do it by running `npx prisma db studio`, and then access to the following web page : [Prisma Studio](http://localhost:5555/).

 ### Editing the data model

-If you update the database (by editing the _prisma/schema.prisma_ file) you have to update the associated compilated files by running `npx prisma generate`.
+If you update the database (by editing the _prisma/schema.prisma_ file) you have to update the associated compiled files by running `npx prisma generate`.

 ## Architecture of the code